 - Between the cards in their deck and hand, there are simply no easy cards to dispose of without losing all win conditions.

 Now, a straight Seismitoad deck could Quaking Punch the whole game and hope to hit Supporters/Energies/Pokémon on Delinquent but a Toad deck partnered with a strong alternative attacker could jump ship and start swinging for the fences.
 I see Team Skull Grunt as an addition or alternative to Delinquent in these types of Toad decks.
 Not only does it provide early-game value in preventing attacks against Toads but it provides late-game value by giving intel on your opponent’s hand and potentially stealing the last of their Energies.
 The bottom line is that the effect is too strong to be ignored when resources are stretched so thin these days, especially in an Expanded environment.

-…and that will conclude the free preview of this Underground article.
+…and that will conclude this Unlocked Underground article.

 After 45 days, we unlock each Underground (UG/★) article for public viewing.
 New articles are reserved for Underground members.